 What goes with oatmeal?
 Toast!

-Here’s my post on the best toaster ovens under $100 and here are the best under $200.
+Here’s my post on the best toaster ovens for the money.

 Its small and convenient size allows for smaller portions, without impacting the quality of the food being cooked.